amiralles/contest/README.md

 ```bash
  contest run test/_cases.dll -yfast
 ```

+#### How to ignore tests using .test\_ignore file.
+**TODO:

+#### How to report issues
+The best way to report an issue is by providing a failing test case.
+Wich is dead simple if you use https://github.com/amiralles/intro_contest

 **Whether if you have problems using this library, found a bug o wanna a new feature, feel free to contact me.
 I'll be back at you as soon as a can.**